klavinslab/aquaverse/docs/protocol_developer/table.md

 end
 ```

-This general `Table` form is quite effective.
-It is commonly used in many Aquarium protocols
+This general `Table` form is quite effective and is commonly used in many Aquarium protocols.

 <img src="docs/protocol_developer/images/table_images/6_simple_table-5.png"
     alt="table showing volume to transfer from input to output"